-My kids are really good car riders.
-I’m not bragging, we just got lucky.
+We are super, super lucky.
+Our kids are just really good car riders.
+Evidently we hit the good baby car rider lottery.
 They both really like riding in the car and looking out the window.
 But that will only get you so far on a long trip.

 How far are you trav

-The beach we travel to is about 450 miles from our house.
+For us, the beach is about 450 miles from our house.
 Because Google finds itself funny, it says that from our house to North Myrtle Beach will take us approximately 6 hours and 32 minutes to make the drive.
 We’re never going to achieve that kind of travel success, despite my lead-footed tendencies.
 So, we plan for more like 8 to 8.5 hours of travel time.
 And that’s if there is no traffic at all and everything else goes smoothly.

 First, know your route.
 Is there any construction along the way?
 Any particular area that gets really congested at certain times a day?
 Is there a route that’s a smidge longer but keeps you on major highways?

 Is the route all interstate?
 All back roads?
 A combo of both?
 For us, this is super important.
 For the last two hours of the drive to the beach, it is entirely on backroads and highways.
 That means there aren’t very many places to stop for a bathroom break, gas fill-up or leg stretch.

 With our route in mind, we know to make a last big pit stop before we get off the interstate, or likely wait until we get to our destination.
 There are places to stop along the way, but since there are only a few, it can make for a very crowded pit stop, that ends up taking a ton of time.